 “We don’t do this job for the accolades, we do it for the athletes and for the love of it, but it was nice to be recognised with this award, particularly amongst the group of leaders of Australian sport who were also nominated,” Mc Loughlin said.

-In claiming Rio gold, Australia became the first nation to win two Paralympic gold medals and a World championship in a four-year period.
+In claiming Rio gold, the Steelers became the first wheelchair rugby team to win two Paralympic gold medals and a World Championship title in a four-year period.

 The victory also erased the biggest hoodoo in world wheelchair rugby.
-The Steelers had never beaten the United States at a Paralympic Games or World Championships, including two Paralympic finals (2000 and 2008) and a World Championship final (2010).
+The Steelers had never beaten the USA at a Paralympic Games or World Championships, including two Paralympic finals (2000 and 2008) and a World Championship final (2010).